shakowatweb/Marksheet-Application-in-js/README.md

-# Marksheet-Application-in-js This application create only css js and HTML5.
+# This is a PHP with js Marksheet Project.